ben-houghton/reference-architectures/compliance/uk-official/three-tier-web-with-adds/README.md

   Create ADDS resource group|Enter resource group name during deployment and edit the configuration fields if required Deploying ADDS servers|None required
   Updating DNS servers|None required
-  Create ADDS forest|The provided templates create a demo 'treyresearch' domain.
-To ensure that the required Active Directory Domain is created with the desired domain name and administrative user the fields can be configured in the deployment screen or in the [/parameters/azure/create-adds-forest-extension.parameters.json](/parameters/azure/create-adds-forest-extension.parameters.json) template parameters file must be edited with the required values
+  Create ADDS domain|The provided templates create a demo 'treyresearch' domain.
+To ensure that the required Active Directory Domain is created with the desired domain name and administrative user the fields can be configured in the deployment screen or in the [/parameters/azure/add-adds-domain-controller.parameters.json](/parameters/azure/add-adds-domain-controller.parameters.json) template parameters file must be edited with the required values
   Create ADDS domain controller|None required
   Create operational workload Resource Group|Enter resource group name during deployment Deploy operational VM tiers and load balancers   |None required